quoxlabs/website/vision.md

 3. Secure your _entire_ desktop application via a sandbox, with interactive permissions if desired
 4. Have hot module replacement (HMR) out of the box during development

+## What We Have

+quox is more than an idea.
+We have a concrete [plan](./plan).

+However, there is no demo yet.

+We have implemented many individual parts of quox already, but there are still some core components that are missing.

 ## Who We Are

 We are a small team of volunteers with too little time who do open-source work.